|

 loudness,

-The results showed that the color of the room can influence the perception of timbre, meaning whether the music seems more "warm" or "cool".
-For example, intense shades of green and blue were more often associated by participants with cooler sounds.
+The results showed that the color of the room can affect the perception of sound timbre—that is, whether the music seems more “warm” or “cool.”
+For example, intense shades of green and blue were more often associated by participants with a cooler sound.

-At the same time, the study found that the color scheme did not affect the assessment of loudness or the duration of reverb.
-This means that the fundamental acoustic properties remain dependent on the physics of the room – while the subjective interpretation of sound changes.
+At the same time, the study showed that color scheme did not affect loudness ratings or reverberation time.
+This means that fundamental acoustic properties remain dependent on the physics of the room—while the subjective interpretation of the sound changes.

-Interestingly, study participants often rated the listening experience in darker interiors better than in bright, vividly colored spaces.
+Interestingly, study participants often rated listening in darker interiors better than in bright, intensely colored spaces.

-In the acoustic design of listening spaces, we primarily focus on elements such as:
+In acoustic design of listening rooms, we focus primarily on elements such as:

 reduction of early reflections,